 SRAM’s Main Technological Innovations

-- Grip Shift: In 1987, SRAM introduced their first product, the Grip Shift, a twist-style shifter that allowed riders to shift gears without moving their hands from the handlebars.
-This technology was a game-changer in the mountain biking world, and to a certain extent, it is still used today.
+- Grip Shift: In 1987, SRAM introduced its first product, the Grip Shift, a twist-style shifter that allowed riders to shift gears without moving their hands from the handlebars.
+This technology was a game-changer in the world of mountain biking and, to a certain extent, is still used today.

 - DoubleTap: In 2006, SRAM launched DoubleTap, allowing riders to shift a derailleur in both directions using a single shifter paddle.